Everyone is an apple of the eye for God

 “No Swami!
 Why will I be scared when you are with me?”

 “Remember that throughout your life.
 You never need to fear for I am always near.”

-And then, He said something that convinced me of His nearness to me.
-He reflected what I had been thinking just a few minutes before.
+After that, He gently combed my hair and set it.
+He said something that convinced me of His nearness to me.
+He actually reflected what I had been thinking just a few minutes before.

 “See!
 Thousands of people are waiting for me.
 There is also this thread ceremony that is going on.
 In spite of that, it is ONLY YOU that I am spending time with.”